-RenWeb.com is the official school's communication and information system (www.Renweb.com).
-Parents can access student grades, homework assignments, attendance items, discipline events, medical events, grades, report cards, etc. All parents are required to maintain their accurate contact information such as email, address, phone numbers, emergency contacts, authorized persons for pick up, etc. in the Renweb (www.renweb.com) system.
+FACTS/RenWeb is the official school's communication and student information system.
+Parents can access student grades, homework assignments, attendance items, discipline events, medical events, report cards, etc.

+All parents are required to maintain their accurate contact information such as email, address, phone numbers, emergency contacts, authorized persons for pick up, etc. in this information system.
+Generally, school information submitted through FACTS/Renweb is submitted to the email address listed in the student's correspondence tab and the custody tab.